NoSlimes/UniTerminal/README.md

 }
 ```

-*Note: If a suggestion contains spaces (e.g., `"Big Slime"`), DevCon will automatically wrap it in quotes when selected.*
+*Note: If a suggestion contains spaces (e.g., `"Big Slime"`), UniTerminal will automatically wrap it in quotes when selected.*